- Academic Programs & Policies

 The college non-major requirements (NMR) are designed to further the purposes of liberal education by encouraging study in several different areas.
 Courses satisfying these requirements may impart specialized knowledge or broadly connect the subject matter to other areas of knowledge.

 The college requires a second set of ACE 1 and ACE 3—9 courses beyond the ACE courses required by the university.
 The ACE 4 course in Group 1 must include a lab.
 The second ACE 3 includes MATH 103 as an option.

 Group 3 – Minor Outside of the College

-CoJMC majors must complete one minor outside the College of Journalism and Mass Communications as stipulated by the department offering the minor.
+CoJMC majors must complete one minor outside the College of Journalism and Mass Communications.
 Students may complete more than one minor if they wish.

 Group 4 – Languages–Classical and Modern: 0-6 or 10 hours